decomp/doc/README.md

 Anyone with an interest in the decomp.org project is encouraged to contribute in whichever way they desire.
 This may include:

 * Critically evaluate the design of the decompilation components, both current and future ones.
-Suggest design ideas for new decompilation stages, and motivate the redesigning current ones.
+Suggest design ideas for new decompilation stages, and highlight limitations with the design of the current ones.
 Design discussions are taking place in the [issue tracker].
 * Contribute ideas and participate in collective brainstorming regarding decompilation strategies.
 Together we may create a *decompilation think tank*!
 Random decompilation ideas are discussed in the [issue tracker].
 * Participate in the development of any of the independent [decompilation components](https://github.com/decomp).
     - [ll2dot](https://github.com/decomp/ll2dot) - control flow graph generation (e.g. *.ll -> *.dot).